Jesterhearts/TemplateJSON/README.md

     {"m_simpleClass":{"m_int":10},"not_nested_int":20}

 ---
-#### Warning:
+#### Note:
 There is no cycle detection logic.
-If deserializing encounters a cycle your program will most likely crash.
+If deserializing encounters a cycle your program will crash.

 ---
 ### Constant fields:
-Specifying a const field to be included in the JSON is acceptable; However, a warning will be issued informing you that you have a const field specified to be written into when de-serializing.
-The warning is purely informational.
-No data will be written to the const field.

-It is possible to disable this warning by defining JSON_NO_WARN_CONST
+Since the deserialization will internally access the constructor for your class, constant fields can be specified.
+They will be initialized during construction.

+---
+### Static fields:
+Static members are currently unsupported.

+---
+### Arrays:
+Supported:
+- std::array

+Unsupported:
+- Constant sized arrays (e.g. const char* [20])
+- Heap allocated arrays (e.g. int* = new int[20])

 ---
 ### Dependencies